Bgujer/ROAM-Robotic_Welding_Senior_Design/README.md

 - **Public repository**: https://github.com/Bgujer/ROAM-Robotic_Welding_Senior_Design
 - **Private companion repository (authorized collaborators only)**: https://github.com/Bgujer/Roam-Robotic_Welding_SD

-Confidential project files (including development CAD, code, analysis, and internal documentation) are maintained in the private repository.
+Confidential project files (including development CAD, code, analysis, and internal documentation) are maintained in the private repository. **Access is by request only and confirmation of NDA.**

 ## Hardware Used